 Biomarkers of cell death and regeneration

 Cytokeratin 18 (CK18) is a serum biomarker that provides insight into the mechanism of hepatocyte death during ALD.
 CK18 is an abundant intermediate filament protein expressed in high levels of hepatocyte cytoskeletons and detectable following hepatocyte injury.
 Following injury to liver cells, CK18 is released into the serum, functioning as a biomarker of cell death.
-Full length CK18 levels in the serum, measured by the M65® antibodies, reveals total cell death.
+Full length CK18 levels in the serum, measured by the M65® antibodies, could reveal total cell death.
 The caspase-cleaved CK18 fragment, ccK18, is detectable with the M30® antibody and indicates apoptosis.
-When both M30® and M65® are analyzed together, the distribution of apoptosis and necrosis can be determined, revealing valuable mechanistic information regarding ALD pathogenesis.
+When both M30® and M65® are analyzed together, the distribution of apoptosis and necrosis can be potentially determined, possibly revealing valuable mechanistic information regarding ALD pathogenesis.

 CK18 levels are increased in ALD and correlate with poor disease prognosis and mortality.
 CK18 better predicted subject mortality compared to the established scoring systems DF and MELD.
 CK18 also has potential use as a theragnostic biomarker to guide corticosteroid therapy.
 In addition to detecting hepatocyte cell death, CK18 levels correlate with severe fibrosis in heavy alcohol consumers.